 Is your meat safe to refreeze?

-Yes, all Pipers Farm meat is safe to defrost and refreeze.
+Yes, all Pipers Farm meat is safe to defrost and refreeze following our defrosting and refreezing guidelines.

-If your meat has thawed during transportation it is completely safe to pop straight into your freezer.
+If any of your meat has thawed slightly during transportation it is completely safe to pop straight into your freezer.

-If you have any questions please call us on 01392 881380 and a member of the team will be happy to help.
+If you have any questions, we're always happy to help give you guidance.
+Please call us on 01392 881380 and a member of the team will be happy to help you.

 How long can I keep my meat in the freezer?